 The average daily rate here is USD 46, while the occupancy rate is above 70%, which is considered good.

 Sukhumvit (Upper and Lower)

 Compared to Sathorn, Sukhumvit is entirely different.
-While Sathorn has a mixture of countryside and city life, Sukhumvit is located the heart of Bangkok.
+While Sathorn has a mixture of countryside and city life, Sukhumvit is located in the heart of Bangkok.
 It’s a densely populated area with easy access to transportation.

 You can find many spas, restaurants, cafes, and bars, which are sought after among expats and tourists alike.
 The property prices are high compared to other areas, but the rental yields and occupancy rates are also high.

-Most of the Airbnb units are listed in upper and lower Sukhumvit, as the occupancy rate here is around 80%, and with a daily rate around USD 60.
+Most of the Airbnb units are listed in upper and lower Sukhumvit, as the occupancy rate here is around 80%, and with a daily rate of around USD 60.